What do your plants look like in the middle of summer? Do they thrive despite the hot temperatures?

-Almost as important as watering deeply is the time of day that you water.
+In my online class, Desert Gardening 101, I teach my students that watering deeply is as important as the time of day that you water.
 The best time to water is early in the morning.
 Watering plants in the afternoon is not as useful since plants allocate their resources at that time toward surviving the stresses of the heat and so they do not take up water as efficiently.

 #4 Mulch around your plants